 (Read more: Estate Tax Train Law in the Philippines)

-This train law had an impact on the computation of estate tax and administrative procedures.
+This train law impacted the computation of estate tax and administrative procedures.
 How this train law changes the calculation of estate tax?

 - Removes the deductions for nonresident estates on expenses, losses, indebtedness, and taxes but provides for a standard deduction amount to 500,000.